Your business has no choice but to be productive and efficient

 According to business gurus, productivity is how well your company converts materials, equipment, and labor into goods and services.
 I think that’s a fine definition, but why not simply put it this way, being productive means working smarter and more efficiently.
 Here at Atlantic Coast we consistently evaluate our processes, methods and equipment.
 For us it’s a necessity because virtually no two specialty fulfillment projects are the same.
 That alone keeps us at peak performance—a vital necessity since most of us are competing with China, Canada, India, you name it.
-And their labor costs are miniscule compared to ours.
+And their labor costs are minuscule compared to ours.

 Your business and mine has no choice but to be productive and efficient.
 In order to achieve that, we/you need to take a look inside–inside your business that is!
 Evaluating efficiencies against waste ought to show up like mud on a white wall.